List of awards and nominations received by Sutton Foster

 The following is a list of awards and nominations received by actress Sutton Foster.

 Foster is an actress known for her extensive work on the Broadway stage.
-She has received seven Tony Award nominations receiving two wins for her performance in Thoroughly Modern Millie in 2003 and Anything Goes in 2011.
-She is currently starring opposite Hugh Jackman in the Broadway revival of The Music Man.
-She has also earned a Grammy Award nomination for Best Musical Theater Album for Anything Goes.
+She has received seven Tony Award nominations, receiving two wins for her performance in Thoroughly Modern Millie in 2003 and Anything Goes in 2011.
+She has also earned Grammy Award and Laurence Olivier Award nominations for Anything Goes.